alexrosenfeld10/DotNetWebRequestCertMemLeak/readme.md

 }
 ```

+3. To make some requests with the app hit the `/MemoryLeak/makerequest` endpoint. **The request will fail with a 500**.
+It doesn't need to work to reveal the problem.
+I'd suggest making a few such requests until you are comfortable that the app is in a stable place with regard to memory.

-6. To reconfigure ServicePointManager hit the `/MemoryLeak` endpoint.
+4. To reconfigure ServicePointManager hit the `/MemoryLeak` endpoint.
 This will set `ServicePointManager.CheckCertificateRevocationList = true;`:

 ```shell
 curl -v http://localhost:5001/MemoryLeak/
 ```

+After executing this endpoint, subsequent requests to `/MemoryLeak/makerequest` will cause the `privateMemorySize` to grow noticeably.

-7. To force a GC (to ensure that accumulated memory isn't GC-able) hit the `/MemoryLeak/gccollect` endpoint:
+5. To force a GC (to ensure that accumulated memory isn't GC-able) hit the `/MemoryLeak/gccollect` endpoint:
 ```shell
 curl -v http://localhost:5001/MemoryLeak/gccollect
 ```